zanniemill49/va.gov-team/products/platform/documentation-site/research/confluence-pilot-research-2020/conversation-guide.md

 ## Tree test activity: Coherence check on experimental IA (15 minutes)

-_Screenshare the [non-live version](https://adhoc.optimalworkshop.com/treejack/6v04p01o/instructions) of study._

 This is the 2nd, activity portion of this session.
 Can you see my screen okay?
 In this portion, we are essentially conducting a coherence check of our experimental content structure.

-_Click "continue"._
+We'll leave you alone in a bit, aka you don't have to screenshare and we'll all turn off our videos.

 There will be instructions on what the activity is, and how to navigate.

-_Click "continue"._

 We will give you a few tasks, like shown.
 Since there are a number of tasks, it would be helpful if you had some way of taking notes so we can chat about the activity after.